CE PROGRAM AND PROCEDURES FOR IASD CONFERENCES

 ABOUT THE PROGRAM

+Earn up to 25 CE units.
+Sessions that qualify for Continuing Education units will be marked with CE in the conference program.
 This is IASD’s 2019 Annual Conference will feature available continuing credits of presentations on dreams by psychologists who submit peer reviewed proposals.
 The proposed content must have direct relevance to the acquisition of new skills by the continuing postgraduate and professional education of mental health or health care professionals with primary focus on clinical, theoretical, research or academic topics, such as the following:

 - Clinical use of dreams or mental imagery (therapeutic, theoretical, cultural perspectives)

 - Theory and research on the biology/neurology/physiology of dreaming or mental imagery